-“We find after the holidays, that we get a spike in inquiries about moving a parent or family member into assisted living,” says Kathy Stewart, Vice President of Nursing at Aegis Living.
+“We find after the holidays, that we get a spike in inquiries about moving a family member into assisted living,” says Kathy Stewart, Vice President of Nursing at Aegis Living.
 “Adult children may have not seen their parents for an extended period of time and are alarmed by their living condition, or with their limited mobility, or notice memory loss issues.
 Look for changes in their typical behavior and trust your gut if you feel like things are ‘off’ in their home.”

 - Have they recently lost a lot of weight?
 Are they eating properly?
 Are there fresh produce and food in the cupboards and refrigerator?
 Is food spoiled or moldy in their house?

 - Are they dressed every day in clean clothing?
 Are they wearing the same clothing over and over?
 Have they showered?
 Brushed their hair?
 Shaved?